DogeTheBeast/College_notes/CHEM 154/Unit 7/Enthalpy.md

 ## Hess' Law

-Hess' Law states that the sum of
+Hess' Law states that the sum of ${\Delta H}$ for all steps gives the overall reaction enthalpy.

 ![[Hess_Law.png]]

 $${\LARGE \Delta H = \Delta H_1 +\Delta H_2 +\Delta H_3}$$

+## Standard Enthalpy of Formation

+Standard enthalpy of f

 ---
 Read also -